bitcoin-wallet/bitcoin-wallet/wallet/README.md

 You can probably skip some steps, especially if you built Android apps before.

-You'll need git, a Java SDK 6 (or later) and Gradle 2.10 (or later) for this.
-I'll assume Ubuntu Xenial Linux for the package installs, which comes with slightly more recent versions.
+You'll need git, a Java6 SDK (or later) and Gradle 3.4 (or later) for this.
+I'll assume Ubuntu 18.04 LTS (Bionic Beaver) for the package installs, which comes with slightly more recent versions.

     # first time only
-    sudo apt install git gradle openjdk-8-jdk libstdc++6:i386 zlib1g:i386
+    sudo apt install git gradle openjdk-8-jdk

-Download the [Android SDK Tools](https://developer.android.com/studio/index.html#command-tools) and unpack to your workspace directory.
-Point your `ANDROID_HOME` variable to the unpacked Android SDK directory and switch to it.
+Create a directory for the Android SDK (e.g. `android-sdk`) and point the `ANDROID_HOME` variable to it.

-Download and install the required Android dependencies:

-    tools/android update sdk --no-ui --force --all --filter tool,platform-tool,build-tools-27.0.3,android-15,android-27

-Download the [Android NDK](https://developer.android.com/ndk/downloads/), then unpack it to your workspace directory.
-Point your `ANDROID_NDK_HOME` variable to the unpacked Android NDK directory.
+Download the [Android SDK Tools](https://developer.android.com/studio/index.html#command-tools) and unpack it to `$ANDROID_HOME/`.

+Install the NDK:

+    # first time only
+    $ANDROID_HOME/bin/tools/sdkmanager ndk-bundle

 Finally, you can build Bitcoin Wallet and sign it with your development key.
 Again in your workspace,
 use: